77AXEL/PyCNN/README.md

         [# Custom filter 2],
         [# Custom filter 3],
         [# Custom filter ...],
-    ] # If unspecified, the framework will use the default filters.
+    ] # If unspecified, the library will use the default filters.
 )

-pycnn.adam() # If specified, the framework will use the adam optimizer.
+pycnn.adam() # If specified, the library will use the adam optimizer.

 pycnn.dataset.local(
     path_to_you_dataset_folder,
-    max_image=1000 # If unspecified, the framework will use all images from each class.
+    max_image=1000 # If unspecified, the library will use all images from each class.
 ) # Use this method if you want to load your local dataset folder.

 pycnn.dataset.hf(
     huggingface_dataset_name,
-    max_image=1000, # If unspecified, the framework will use all images from each class. cached=True, # Using the cached database helps you bypass downloading the dataset each time it is loaded (the default behavior when cached=True). split="train", # Specify which split of the dataset to use for training the model (the default is the train split). aug = [
+    max_image=1000, # If unspecified, the library will use all images from each class. cached=True, # Using the cached database helps you bypass downloading the dataset each time it is loaded (the default behavior when cached=True). split="train", # Specify which split of the dataset to use for training the model (the default is the train split). aug = [